wjsgus95/wjsgus95.github.io/docs/_posts/2020-11-09-dive-into-hash-table.md

 ```

 - pros
   - You can store more keys than key space size.
-You can have key space of 100 and still store 200 keys in the table for example.
+For example, You can have key space of 100 and still store 200 keys in the table.
 - cons
-  - With many hash collisions due to bad hash function or imbalanced data, it will take much more time to look up a key in bucket.
+  - With many hash collisions due to bad hash function or imbalanced data, it will take much more time to look up a key in a bucket.

 ### Approach 2: Open Addressing

 This approach gives up on finding the exact hash slot, hence the name open addressing.
 Instead, **if a slot is already taken, you store the new key in another slot**.
 Way of choosing "another slot" is called **probing**.
 Here we use linear probing, which simply increments slot number until you find an empty one.
 Let's get back to the example of keys "abc" and "cba".
 When you first store "abc", it will take slot 94.
 Then when you store "cba", slot 94 is taken so it goes to 95.
-This ensures there's only one key stored in each slot, at the cost of losing the certainty of data's exact location.
+This ensures there's only one key stored in each slot, at the cost of losing certainty of data's exact location.

 ```python
 from typing import Callable